michalsnik/aos/README.md

 });
 ```

-On scroll the above element will get two classes: `animated` and `fadeInUp`.
+The above element will get two classes: `animated` and `fadeInUp`.
 Using different combinations of the three above settings, you should be able to integrate any external CSS animation library.

 External libraries however don't care too much about animation state before the actual animation.
-So if you want those elements to be not visible before scrolling to them, you might need to adress it yourself, by for example adding the following styles:
+So if you want those elements to be not visible before scrolling, you might need to add similar styles:
 ```css
 [data-aos] {
   visibility: hidden;